-- The density of partridge pairs decreased from 79 pairs (13.3 pairs/km2) in spring 2020 to 70 pairs (11.8 pairs/km2) in spring 2021. - Partridge counts in October revealed very poor recruitment again in 2021 with only 135 individuals remaining from a spring pair count of 70. - We detected 49 wildlife species during our 2021 wetland and point-count biodiversity surveys at the Enchant farm and control sites. - We are trialling different seed blends to provide a suite of wildlife habitat, with some blends specifically for partridge and pheasants. - We completed vegetation assessments for graminoids and forbs at the Enchant farm. - We are trialling two soft-release methods to re-establish pheasants.
-The first is a small pen design with a trickle release over 4 5 weeks.
+- The density of partridge pairs decreased from 70 pairs (11.8 pairs/km2) in spring 2021 to 53 pairs (8.9 pairs/km2) in spring 2022. - Partridge counts in October 2022 revealed the best recruitment we have had in the past four years with 391 individuals remaining from a spring pair count of 53. - We detected 53 wildlife species during our 2022 wetland and point-count biodiversity surveys at the Enchant farm and control sites. - We are trialling different seed blends to provide a suite of wildlife habitat, with some blends specifically for partridge and pheasants. - We completed vegetation assessments for graminoids and forbs at the Enchant farm. - We are trialling two soft-release methods to re-establish pheasants.
+The first is a small pen design with a trickle release over 4-5 weeks.
 The second is a large open-top pen design.
-The landowner released 45 pheasants spread between three small pens, and 253 pheasant poults into the large pen in July 2021.
+The landowner released 45 pheasants spread among three small pens, and 455 pheasant poults separated into the two large pens in July 2022.